Open Search

 Overview

-The internship year also includes training in Individual Treatment, which will continue throughout the year and includes long and short-term therapy utilizing a variety of evidence-based modalities.
-Inmate/patients seen in individual treatment will range from mild to severe psychopathology at various custody levels.
-Interns are usually given an opportunity to work with a condemned inmate/patient and may have the opportunity to work with patients in the Administrative Segregation unit, pending availability.
-Interns will also participate in Interdisciplinary Treatment Team Meetings.
+2. The internship year will also begin with Individual Treatment Training that will continue throughout the year and includes long and short-term therapy. patients are of moderate to severe psychopathology at various custody levels.
+Interns are given an opportunity to work with patients in the Restricted Housing Unit for behavioral concerns.
+Interns will also participate in Interdisciplinary Treatment Team Meetings and Case Conferences.

 Special Requirements of Applicants